 To verify the temporal consistency of the events across the questionnaire modules, a complete overview of all types of events is created.
 For this purpose, all recorded biographical episodes are displayed in tabular form in the check module.
+At this point, approximate dates (e.g., seasons) are converted into specific months (first month of the respective season) in order to enable a check at all.
 If gaps or overlaps are indicated, the respondent will be asked again.
 He or she can then make corrections, add new episodes, or revoke already recorded episodes.
-The identification of episodes revoked in the check module is possible in the spell datasets by the variable "Biography: Type of event (edited)" (spms=20); the addition of new episodes in the check module is indicated in the variable "Episode mode" (ts23550=4 in spEmp).
-A detailed description of the functionality of the check module for reported life courses (in German language) can be found on the website in the section "Data Documentation":
+The identification of episodes revoked in the check module is possible in the spell datasets by the variable spms "Check module: type of event" (spms==-20 "Episode revoked in check module").

+The addition of new episodes in the check module is indicated in the variable "Episode mode" (e.g., ts23550=4 in spEmp).
+A detailed description of the functionality of the check module for reported life courses is given in Hess et al., 2012 (in German language), which can be found on the documentation page:

-''' → www.neps-data.de > Data Center > Data and Documentation Starting Cohort First-Year Students > Documentation '''
+www.neps-data.de>Data Center>Data and Documentation Starting Cohort First-Year Students>Documentation